 During the 3-month-old baby development stage, as in all others, there are many ways you can help support skill growth.
 Here are a few ideas.

 According to research, when parents sing to their babies, they are showing them that they have their full and undivided attention.
 Other actions like clapping your hands, making eye contact, and saying their name will reinforce their communication and social skills.

 Researchers have found that talking or reading to children provides an excellent stimulus for brain and language development.
 The process of learning a language and new words strengthens a child’s cognitive and overall development.

 Boost curiosity and experimentation

-Stimulate your baby’s curiosity and experimentation by giving them objects that they can touch, hit, and figure out how they work.
-This way, you will be helping them to develop their learning process and their abilities to think, understand, and reason.
+Give your baby objects that they can touch, hit, and figure out how they work.
+This will help them move through a learning process and practice how to think, understand, and problem solve.

 Show them love and protect them

-Has this article been useful?
-Would you like to know more about this or other topics related to the development of your baby?
-Leave your opinion in the comment section.
+Was it useful to know more about the 3-month-old baby milestones?
+Would you like to know more about this or other topics related to baby development?
+Leave us a comment below.
 We’d love to hear from you!